DEPSTRCZ/MONAQ/README.md

   - Run/Import the `sample-data.sql`
   > That can be done using HeidiSQL, DBeaver (Or the included PhpMyAdmin that can be enabled in `docker-compose.yml`

-  > [!TIP]
-  > You can also uncomment phpmyadmin to make importing the DB easier.

 ## Running
 ```bash
 docker-compose up --build